Experience Is My Business Card

 Being a wedding DJ in Ireland is profoundly more than simply playing music.
 It's creating a backdrop for memories that will quite literally last a lifetime.
 It's knowing that there is no such thing as a “wedding play-list”.
 My experience has shown and taught me to create something unique every single time.

-I've been a DJ for twenty five-plus years and have navigated my way from a time where music was simply radio.
+I’ve been a DJ for over twenty five years and have navigated my way from a time where music was simply radio.
 You had to listen live, buy (and read) the magazines and take every morsel of advice from your elders gratefully.
 They knew what would work because they had the experience.
 Experience that couldn't be bought or sold.
 It was gold.

 When I play an 80's DJ set I am right back there.
 At 80's nights I am once again transported.
 It worked for me then and it's working for us now.
 It's a spectacular thing to be part of and when it works it works.
 My experience has taught me to thrive on that energy.